YcleptJohn/placement-report/report.md

 pod lead, we lacked a tester and two members of the team had a unique SRE role.

-The SRE role has a deep focus on the actual infrastructure behind what we offer to the rest of the team.
+The SRE role has a deep focus on the infrastructure behind what we offer to the rest of the team.
 They are in charge of technical setup, maintenance and management of our staging and production environments, the processes of deployment to them and some of the steps in between.
 In all truth, they had a wide-ranging set of responsibilities due to how